 Now, you’ll need to change some lines in your CLIENT.ovpn file.
 This is how the file should now look:

-client dev tun proto tcp sndbuf 0 rcvbuf 0 remote 127.0.0.1 #Change this one to your internal client IP address port 4455 #Change this one to the shapeshifter port you're sending traffic through resolv-retry infinite nobind persist-key persist-tun remote-cert-tls server cipher AES-256-CBC comp-lzo setenv opt block-outside-dns key-direction 1 verb 3 tls-auth ta.key 1 ca ca.crt cert CLIENT.crt key CLIENT.key route 203.0.113.101 255.255.255.255 net_gateway #Bypass the server in the VPN configuration
+client dev tun proto tcp sndbuf 0 rcvbuf 0 remote 127.0.0.1 #Change this one to your internal client IP address port 4455 #Change this one to the shapeshifter port you're sending traffic through on the client resolv-retry infinite nobind persist-key persist-tun remote-cert-tls server cipher AES-256-CBC comp-lzo setenv opt block-outside-dns key-direction 1 verb 3 tls-auth ta.key 1 ca ca.crt cert CLIENT.crt key CLIENT.key route 203.0.113.101 255.255.255.255 net_gateway #Bypass the server in the VPN configuration

 Note that you’ll need to use the port that shapeshifter is connecting to, because it will be handling the connection to the OpenVPN server.
 You will also need to bypass the VPN server from the OpenVPN configuration, as shapeshifter itself is handling that connection.

 And now, you should have a working OpenVPN configuration, connecting over shapeshifter.
 Our guide to installing shapeshifter includes configuration options for obfs4, which can be used here, in the same way, in place of obfs2.